EficodeDemoOrg/csharp-copilot-training/README.md

    - Write unit tests for any business logic that needs to be moved from the frontend to the backend.
    - Ensure edge cases are covered.

-6. **Move Business Logic to Backend**
-   - Refactor the application to move all business logic from the frontend to the backend.

 ### Frontend (BlazorUI)
 7. **Write Tests for Frontend API Integration**
    - Use a testing framework like `bUnit` to validate that the frontend correctly calls backend APIs and displays data.

 8. **Refactor Frontend to Use Backend Logic**
    - Update the BlazorUI project to fetch data and rely on backend APIs for business logic.
+Run tests afterwards.

 9. **Write Tests for Weather Data Visualization**
    - Write tests to validate the rendering of weather data visualizations (e.g., graphs).